 First of all, do you have the “courage” to ride this attraction?
 Installed on top of a small hill in Frontierland, this dark ride represents a type of building very famous in amusement parks and popular fairs: the haunted house.

-Immediately after an initial part of narration and walking between various rooms and corridors, here comes the best part.
+Immediately after the initial part of the narration and walking between various rooms and corridors, here comes the best part.
 Thus, the journey continues in “doom buggies”, traversing the recesses of this old mansion inhabited by ghosts.

 Phantom Manor is one of those attractions with a legion of its own fans, where waiting times in line are quite fluctuating.
 Try to do it during “dead” times, that is, during meals, parades, or other shows.
 Am I being too literal, perhaps?